Table of Contents

 Learn what your target market looks like.
 Typically, interns are students in college who need the experience for an academic requirement or who have a desire to learn and grow in an internship.
 Determine where you will be marketing to them, whether that be job posting sites, college campuses, career fairs, etc. and research upcoming events, how to participate, what your presence will look like and what materials you need to prepare.

-Once you’ve hired your interns, make sure there is a designated setting to retrieve their feedback about your internship program so you can consistently improve it.
+Make sure there is a designated setting to retrieve feedback about your internship program so you can consistently improve it.
 Even with preparation, no internship program is going to start out perfect.
 Develop questions that measure the efficiency of your program.
 You can ask these questions in an interview setting, via surveys and emails or whatever format is best for your organization.
 Keep good records of the feedback and regularly evaluate how you can address it.
 This assessment will assist you in creating the best internship program possible.

 Others Tips for Creating an Amazing Program